bcw222/chromium-website/site/getting-involved/download-chromium/index.md

             results to XHR in.
 7. Eventually I get a perfect hit:
             <https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Mac/330231/>
-    1. Sometimes you may have to decrement the commit number until you find one.
+    1. Sometimes you may have to decrement the Branch Base Position number found in step 3 and used for filtering, keep searching with decrements until you find one.
 8. Download and run!

 \* As this build was made at 44 branch point, it does not have any commits